 - Cook the onion for 15 minutes.

-- Add the squash meat, stir in and cover with water or meat stock.
+- Add the squash meat, stir in and cover with water or stock.

 - Chop dill, only the leaves though, discard the stem.
 Add the dill to the pot.

-- Also mix 1 Tbsp of flour with cold little water.
-Then add a little hot liquid from the dish.
+- Also mix 1 Tbsp of flour with cold little water and add a little hot liquid from the dish.
 Whisk well and add it to the dish.

 - Bring the dish to a quick boil, cook for a few minutes and turn heat off.